tanjeffreyz/auto-maple/README.md

         <br>
 <sub>- **"frequency"**: How often to execute this point. </sub>
         <br>
 <sub>- **"counter"**: Set's the initial value of this point's counter.
-The counter increments every cycle (wrapped back to 0 at `frequency`), and the point will only execute if its counter is 0. </sub>
+The counter increments every cycle (wrapped back to 0 at `frequency`) and the point will only execute if its counter is 0. </sub>

 **Labels** are created using `@, <label name>` <br>
 They can be jumped to using the "goto" command, which allows users to create loops and organize routines into sections.